August 8, 2024

 Third, the productivity gains are tremendous.
 With more operators being able to operate these in-line and at-line metrology solutions, manufacturers can:

-Fourth, thanks to the unprecedented accuracy of solutions like the MetraSCAN 3D-R and CUBE-R, even if they are on the production floor, inspection measurements are no longer compromised.
+Fourth, thanks to the unprecedented accuracy of solutions like the MetraSCAN 3D-R and CUBE-R, even if they are on the production floor, inspection measurements are no longer compromised, allowing manufacturers to continuously improve their quality control strategies.
 Accurate 3D measurement results help manufacturers inspect parts, regardless of size, complexity, material and surface, pinpoint errors that may have gone undetected in the past as well as provide deep insights into how to reduce internal quality control costs as well as conformance appraisal costs.

 The future of automated quality control in smart factories starts with using new quality control approaches, including using in-line and at-line dimensional inspection systems like the MetraSCAN 3D-R and CUBE-R. Faster, more flexible and more tolerant to production environments than traditional CMMs and measurement arms, these solutions will streamline manufacturers’ transition to automated quality control, improve quality, accelerate production cycles, and slash quality control costs.